fideltfg/unifi-voucher-manager/README.md

 1. **Initial Setup**: Rolling vouchers are generated automatically when needed
 2. **Guest Connection**: When a guest connects to your network, they're redirected to the `/welcome` page
 3. **Automatic Rolling**: The welcome page triggers the creation of a new voucher for the next guest
-   - Rolling vouchers are created with special naming conventions to distinguish them from manually created vouchers, making them easy to identify in your voucher management interface.
+   - Rolling vouchers are created with special naming conventions to distinguish them from manually created vouchers, making them easy to identify in your voucher management interface
 4. **IP-Based Uniqueness**: Each IP address can only generate one voucher per session (prevents abuse from page reloads)
 5. **Daily Maintenance**: To prevent clutter, expired rolling vouchers are automatically deleted at midnight (based on your configured `TIMEZONE` in [Environment Variables](#environment-variables))